josephluck/gonglord/README.md

   _
   ```

   If so, your webserver is now running and listening for incoming webhooks.
-You can test if incoming webhooks are correctly interprereted by running the following from **your machine** (not the Pi):
+You can test if incoming webhooks are correctly interprereted by running the following from **your machine**:

   ```
-  curl -d '{"ref":"refs/head/master"}' [PI's IP ADDRESS]:8080
+  curl -d '{"ref":"refs/heads/master"}' [PI's IP ADDRESS]:8080
   ```

   Your servo should move.